bazzisoft-openfl-extensions/barcode/README.md

 ### XCode Project

-Currently, the extension uses a hack to add additional bundle resources required by the ZBarSDK library into the project.
-It uses a `<template/>` override to replace the `project.pbxproj` file with additional Resource references and it copies the imagery in the `templates/PROJ/Classes` folder.

-If you decide to disable this (remove `<template path="templates" />` from the extension's `include.xml`), ensure you manually add the imagery from `barcode/project/iphone/ZBarSDK/Resources` into the top-level Resources group in XCode.
+Manually add the imagery from `barcode/project/iphone/ZBarSDK/Resources` into the top-level Resources group in XCode.